imfatant/test/README.md

 2) Now you'll need to flash the image to a microSD card.
 Whether you are using Linux or Windows, I highly recommend a program called Etcher for this task (https://etcher.io/).

 3) It should now be possible to boot up the BeagleBone Blue from the microSD card.
-It's beyond the scope of this document to detail all the ways of interacting with the BBBlue, but often it's accomplished by plugging in a Micro-USB cable and either using SSH (to 'debian@192.168.7.2', password 'temppwd') or establishing a serial link over a COM port (user 'debian', password 'temppwd)'.
+It's beyond the scope of this document to detail all the ways of interacting with the BBBlue, but often it's accomplished by plugging in a Micro-USB cable and either using SSH (to 'debian@192.168.7.2', password 'temppwd') or establishing a serial link over a COM port in a program like Minicom or PuTTY (user 'debian', password 'temppwd)'.
 More information can be found here: https://beagleboard.org/blue.

     BeagleBone drivers come with Windows 10, but Linux distributions can be fiddly.
 If you're experiencing problems with Linux, do this: